Unboxed-Software/solana-course/content/token-swap.md

 }
 ```

-Next, we create the withdraw instruction using the spl-token-swap library's `TokenSwap.withdrawAllTokenTypesInstruction` helper function.
-When then add the instruction and submit the transaction.
+Next, we create the withdraw instruction using the `spl-token-swap` library's `TokenSwap.withdrawAllTokenTypesInstruction` helper function.
+We then add the instruction and submit the transaction.

 ```tsx
 const handleTransactionSubmit = async () => {